Cosmetic Family Dentist in Mobile AL

 Oral Care for Teens

-The new school year is quickly approaching, and as students and families start to dig in to the new year, the CDC (Center for Disease Control and Prevention) has issued a reminder of the dangers of smoking.
+The new school year is quickly approaching, and as students and families start to dig into the new year, the CDC (Center for Disease Control and Prevention) has issued a reminder of the dangers of smoking.

-We know tobacco causes significant health problems, but chewing tobacco also can lead to stained teeth and tongue, dull sense of taste, and also cause slow healing after a tooth extraction or other surgery.
+We know tobacco causes significant health problems, but chewing tobacco also can lead to stained teeth and tongue, a dull sense of taste, and also cause slow healing after a tooth extraction or other surgery.
 Tobacco use can also make it more difficult to correct any cosmetic dental problems.
 It leads to gum disease and oral cancer.

 Quitting is the ONLY way to decrease your risk of tobacco-related health problems.
 Cosmetic Family Dentist in Mobile AL